 About the Institute

 A private, 501(c)(3) non-profit organization, the Institute is devoted to the study, spread, and further understanding of natural rights.
 Founded by Prof. Hadley Arkes, his former students, and alumni of Amherst College in 2000, the Institute was formerly known as the Foundation for Classical Studies in Statecraft and Jurisprudence.
-It supports events such as the Colloquium on the American Founding, biannual gatherings of scholars and public intellectuals to reflect on various philosophical topics and current events, and the James Wilson Senior Seminar series, conferences bringing together accomplished federal judges who have wanted to get a firmer hold on the natural law, and brought them together with some gifted teachers of philosophy and law.
+It supports events such as the James Wilson Fellowship, an annual weeklong seminar for a select group of young appellate lawyers and law students, and the James Wilson Senior Seminar, a biannual conference bringing together accomplished federal judges and gifted teachers of philosophy and law who have wanted to get a firmer hold on the natural law.
 In 2013, the Institute established a presence in Washington and assumed its present name.